serivesmejia/EOCV-Sim/README.md

 No complicated setup is required, straight up importing the project into Intellij IDEA:

 1) **Download & install the Java Development Kit if you haven't already:**<br/><br/>
-      JDK 12 is the most tested with the Sim, but any JDK > 8 will probably work fine.<br/>
+      JDK 13 is the most tested with the Sim, but any JDK > 8 will probably work fine.<br/>
-      You can download JDK 12 from [the Oracle webpage](https://www.oracle.com/java/technologies/javase/jdk12-archive-downloads.html)<br/><br/>
+      You can download JDK > 8 from [the Oracle webpage](https://www.oracle.com/java/technologies/javase-downloads.html)<br/><br/>
-      I found [this step by step videp](https://www.youtube.com/watch?v=pBVWIVeIa-E) of the JDK installation process
+      I found [this step by step videp](https://www.youtube.com/watch?v=IJ-PJbvJBGs) of the JDK installation process<br/>
+      **Since JDK 13 seems unavailable on the Oracle site, you can alternatively use JDK 14 or 11**

 2) **Download & install Intellij Idea Community IDE if you haven't already:**<br/><br/>
       You can download it from the JetBrains webpage (https://www.jetbrains.com/idea/download/)<br/><br/>
-      Here is another [great step by step video](https://www.youtube.com/watch?v=E2okEJIbUYs) I found
+      Here is another [great step by step video](https://www.youtube.com/watch?v=E2okEJIbUYs) for Intellij installation.

 3) **Clone and import the project:** <br/><br/>
       Open Intellij Idea